Walmart hikes profit forecast as stimulus checks boost sales

 "Our optimism is higher than it was at the beginning of the year," CEO Doug McMillon said in a statement.
 "In the U.S., customers clearly want to get out and shop."

+Quarterly revenue was negatively impacted by $4.2 billion due to recent divestitures in the company's international business.
+Still, the results topped the $132 billion that analysts were anticipating.

+Profit fell 32% year over year to $2.73 billion, or an adjusted $1.69 per share which easily exceeded the Wall Street consensus of $1.21 per share.
+The adjusted earnings include net losses on equity investments of 57 cents per share and a 15 cent per share loss on the sale of the company's operations in the U.K. and Japan.

-Walmart anticipates fiscal 2022 earnings will increase by high single digits, up from its previous forecast of a small decline for the year.
+Looking ahead, Walmart anticipates fiscal 2022 earnings will increase by high single digits, up from its previous forecast of a small decline for the year.
+Consolidated net sales are expected to decline by low single digits.

 CLICK HERE TO READ MORE ON FOX BUSINESS